John McMillon: Kansas City Royals

 McMillon was optioned to the Triple-A Omaha Storm Chasers to begin the 2024 season.
 In 28 appearances for Omaha, he struggled to a 6.53 ERA with 35 strikeouts across 30 1/3 innings pitched.
 McMillon was designated for assignment by the Royals on July 30, 2024.

 Miami Marlins

 On August 2, 2024, McMillon was claimed off waivers by the Miami Marlins.
 In 10 appearances for the Marlins, he compiled a 2–1 record and 1.50 ERA with 13 strikeouts across 12 innings pitched.
 His season ended on September 12, when he was placed on the injured list with elbow tightness.

 Philadelphia Phillies

 On November 4, 2024, McMillon was claimed off waivers by the Philadelphia Phillies.
 On November 19, he was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs.
+McMillon split the 2025 campaign between the Double-A Reading Fightin Phils and Triple-A Lehigh Valley IronPigs, accumulating an 0-3 record and 6.31 ERA with 52 strikeouts across 41 1/3 innings pitched.

+McMillon returned to Lehigh Valley to begin the 2026 season, recording a 7.71 ERA with eight strikeouts in 9 1/3 innings pitched across 10 appearances.
+On June 1, 2026, McMillon was released by the Phillies organization.

+Cleburne Railroaders

+On August 29, 2026, McMillon signed a minor league contract with the Cleburne Railroaders of the American Association of Professional Baseball.